FAQs

 African safari FAQs

-Where to go?
+Where to go on safari?

 So many options to choose from, it deserves at least a page.
 Check here for a key-points summary of the main safari areas.